COVID-19 Linked to Brain Cell Fusion

 The discovery offers a potential explanation for persistent neurological effects after a viral infection.

-“In the current understanding of what happens when a virus enters the brain, there are two outcomes – either cell death or inflammation,” Dr Martinez-Marmol said.
+"In the prevailing understanding of viral entry into the brain, there are typically two outcomes: either cell death or inflammation," noted Dr. Martinez-Marmol.

 “But we’ve shown a third possible outcome, which is neuronal fusion.”

-Dr Martinez-Marmol said numerous viruses cause cell fusion in other tissues, but also infect the nervous system and could be causing the same problem there.
+Dr. Martinez-Marmol highlighted that various viruses not only induce cell fusion in other tissues but also infect the nervous system, potentially leading to similar issues in that particular context.

 “These viruses include HIV, rabies, Japanese encephalitis, measles, herpes simplex virus and Zika virus,” he said.